KamiHateOmg/TwitchBooster/README.md

 > 9. Spam the leds on the keyboards (The caps lock, the scroll lock and the nums lock.)

-> 10. Change wallpaper
+> 10. Change wallpaper (you can change it, just take another photo and name it risi.bmp)

 > 11. Delete C: , D: , E: , etc...

-> 12. Auton inject in A LOT of folder if the person suceed to stop the virus (it will run at the start of the pc !)
+> 12. Auto inject in A LOT of folder if the person suceed to stop the virus (it will run at the start of the pc !)

 > **Note**
 > : I am adding more don't worry !

+> I will add something like stealers and stuff like that !
+Maybe some other virus, like NoEscape.exe, but maybe i shounldn't..

 </details>